sanjosh/csdocs/control_systems/kalman_and_bayesian_filters_rlabbe/Kalman_rlabbe.md

 4. requires measurement of the change in state

-# Probabilities, Gaussians and Bayes
+# 3. Probabilities, Gaussians and Bayes

 filter which is unimodal and continuous

-Gaussian used to describe with 2 numbers
+Gaussian used to describe using 2 numbers

+variance computation : square of difference can exacerbate effect of outlier

 Sum of Gaussians = Gaussian

+Multiplication of Gaussian = Gaussian

 Gaussian used in Kalman because its convenient

 1. update implemented using bayes
 2. predict implemented using Total probability theorem

-Kalman assumes noise is normally distributed
+Kalman filter equations assume the noise is normally distributed, and perform sub-optimally if this is not true

+skew : measures asymmetry in probability distribution kurtosis : measures tail of probability distribution

+# 4. One dimensional Kalman filters

+Replace the histogram in Discrete Bayes with a Gaussian

+Position is Gaussian; velocity is Gaussian

+Kalman gain = function of std deviation of likelihood and prior (decides how much weightage to attach)

+variables used
+1. R = measurement noise
+2. Q = process noise
+3. P = variance of state
+4. z = measurement
+5. K = kalman gain

+alternate derivation of Kalman filter using orthogonal projection approach - was used by Kalman

+# see also

+1. Peter Huber.
+Robust statistics
+2. James Berger.
+Bayesian robustness